arirusso/analog/README.md

 ```

-See the core_ext example for many more examples.
+See the [core_ext example](https://github.com/arirusso/analog/blob/master/examples/core_ext.rb) for more examples.

+#### Installation

+    gem install analog

+or with Bundler

+    gem "analog"

 #### License